andreasmang/claire/doc/README-INSTALL.md

 Not that the makefile generates a cache (`make.cache`) to detect if a complete rebuild of CLAIRE is needed.
 If this file is removed or not exsiting the next build will first do `make clean` automatically.

+Additional examples for executing CLAIRE are described in [doc/README-RUNME.md](doc/README-RUNME.md)

 ## Additional Info for Dependencies <a name="depsinf"></a>